maximkiesel1/maximkiesel1/README.md

 My name is Maxim and I´m a huge data enthusiast.
 Currently I work at BMW Group as a Process planning specialist.

-In my freetime I´m doing my Master in Data Science and a continuing education program at Udacity.com.
+In my freetime I´m doing my Master in Data Science.
 I also program cool data science projects.

 Feel free to check it out!